 The public baths which served the Roman town at Silchester are among the best preserved in Britain.
 They were first discovered in 1903-4 but these early excavations left many questions unanswered: When were the baths built?
 Is there a connection with the Emperor Nero's project for the town?
 Can we learn more about who actually used them, and how often?
 What other activities took place at the baths - for example, gaming or eating and drinking?

-A new excavation by students and staff from the Archaeology Department will run between 25th June and 21st July 2018 (and for a further two years after that) to answer these questions.
+A new excavation by students and staff from the Archaeology Department is working to answer these questions.

 Dunyvaig Castle, Dun Naomhaig, is best known as the naval fortress of the Lords of the Isles, the chiefs of the Clan MacDonald.
 But it has a much longer history, both earlier and later than that remarkable period of Islay's past.

 But what do we really know about the castle?
 When was it first built and why in this location?
 Who lived and worked in and around the castle?
 How did it gain its food and fuel, how did it influence peoples' lives throughout Islay?
 How was it affected by the dramatic climate changes of the middle ages?

-Students will join the new Islay Heritage excavation this summer between 11th August - 1st September to uncover some of the mysteries of this striking historical monument.
+Students will join the Islay Heritage excavation this summer to uncover some of the mysteries of this striking historical monument.